suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/ruby/internet-and-sinatra.md

     - `localhost` resolves to `127.0.0.1`

 ## Making Connections
-- What happens after resolving the address of a server?
+- What happens after our computer resolves the address of a server?
   - Connect to a `service` over a `socket`
+    - A service is something like 'http' or 'https', or email via 'pop3' or 'smtp', or our `postgres` database
+    - The socket determines which `port number` to connect to.
+Each service dedicates a specific port number to listen on.
+Think of the `ip` as the address of a building and the `port number` as the apartment number or the office number.
+Port numbers for services can be between 1 and 65535, but are typically less than 1024.
+For instance `http` is `80` while `https` is `443`.
   - What service are we talking about (web, email, etc)
   - How does the server know?
 PORTS
   - Unencrypted web is port 80